Yusralien/DX1-Liberty-Island/README.md

 # Port Scanning
 First thing we gonna do if we are doing root on vulnerable machine is **scanning for the ports of victim's  machine**.

-For port scanning, i have used `nmap` tools with the following command :
+For port scanning, i have used `nmap` tool with the following command :

 ```
 # nmap -sC -sV -v 10.10.116.49